 Overall, 65% of brands surveyed are currently buying ads programmatically, with two-thirds of Europeans brands showing that programmatic ad spend has increased.
 In the UK alone, nearly 90% of display ads are bought programmatically.

 “Programmatic advertising has proliferated around the world, and in an era of globalization, it is critical to have an understanding of how the in-housing trend is taking hold in different markets,” said Orchid Richardson, vice-president and managing director of the IAB Data Center of Excellence.

 In the UK, 42% of brands said cost-effectiveness was the main reason to buy programmatically, followed by better audience targeting (39%) and campaign effectiveness (39%).

 The study also found that while brands tend to allocate internal resources for strategic activities, they favour working with outside partners on executing technical programmatic functions like data management and campaign optimization.

 The IAB surveyed 1,000 European brand representatives who presided over programmatic ad placement at their company.

-IAB Europe, alongside the IAB Tech Lab, has also released an updated version of its Transparency and Consent Framework, a technical specification meant to guide consumers and publishers through GDPR.
+IAB Europe, alongside the IAB Tech Lab, has also made an updated version of its Transparency and Consent Framework – a technical specification meant to guide consumers and publishers through GDPR – available for public comment.

 Version 2.0 of the spec is meant to increase transparency for consumers by detailing in a more granular way how their data may be used.
 It also integrates the "right to object" signal for consumers if they disagree with a vendor's legitimate interest claim.